Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: Discussion and Future Work: Mechanistic Interpretation and Enhancement of Transformers

-Rather than testing the specific hypotheses realized in our DAT for TGT (\ref{ex:LMhypTGT}), we can reformulate the hypotheses in more general terms and use existing methods to discover structures hidden within a trained model performing another task.

-\begin{exe} \ex General TPF-framework-derived hypotheses about how trained transformers perform ICL \begin{xlist} \ex For some head in some layer, when projected to an appropriate subspace, the trained model's \textbf{i, q, k, v} vectors are fit, under an appropriate linear transformation, by an unknown (to-be-discovered) set of state-variable:value structures \begin{xlist} \ex In this variant of (\ref{ex:LMhypTGTProd}), the variable:values are unknown structures to be discovered by analysis \ex Here we can use an extension of the \textsc{Discover} technique in which there is no predetermined human-generated hypothesis for the role:filler structure of the target hidden states under analysis.
+Rather than testing the specific \PG-derived hypotheses realized in our DAT for TGT (\ref{ex:LMhypTGT}), we can reformulate the hypotheses in more general terms and use existing methods to discover structures hidden within a trained model performing another ICL task. \begin{exe} \ex General TPF-framework-derived hypotheses about how trained transformers perform ICL \begin{xlist} \ex For some head in some layer, when projected to an appropriate subspace, the trained model's \textbf{i, q, k, v} vectors are fit, under an appropriate linear transformation, by an unknown (to-be-discovered) set of state-variable:value structures \begin{xlist} \ex In this variant of (\ref{ex:LMhypTGTProd}), the variable:values are unknown structures to be discovered by analysis \ex Here we can use an extension of the \textsc{Discover} technique in which there is no predetermined human-generated hypothesis for the role:filler structure of the target hidden states under analysis.
 A second auxiliary network called \textsc{Role} is used to learn to assign roles and fillers for the interpretation of a target hidden state: here, the variables and values of a state structure.
-In its original application \shortcite{soulos2020discovering}, this was successfully applied to an encoder-decoder RNN solving the \textsc{Scan} compositional-generalization task: \textsc{Role} learned to assign one of a set of initially meaningless roles to each symbol in an input sequence, such that the hidden vector produced by the target RNN's encoder network was accurately modeled as a linearly-transformed TPR built from: a learned set of vector embeddings for the roles; a learned set of vector embeddings for the input symbols; and a learned linear transformation of the resulting TPR.
+In its original application \cite{soulos2020discovering}, this was successfully applied to an encoder-decoder RNN solving the \textsc{Scan} compositional-generalization task: \textsc{Role} learned to assign one of a set of initially meaningless roles to each symbol in an input sequence, such that the hidden vector produced by the target RNN's encoder network was accurately modeled as a linearly-transformed TPR built from: a learned set of vector embeddings for the roles; a learned set of vector embeddings for the input symbols; and a learned linear transformation of the resulting TPR.